hsoft/solar-timer/README.md

 still waiting for parts.
 Source code and assembly instructions will come after the first prototype has been built.

+### Status update: what was I thinking?

+Given the scale of the result I'm trying to get, there's no way I can possibly lower my device fast enough to follow the sun!
+I already have a prototype which was fun to build, but is kinda useless.

+A better way to proceed would be to have a device that has **two** phototransistor a couple of meters apart and pre-placed on the wall.
+Then, the device will have to measure the difference between inputs at as sub-millisecond precision.

+For me to build this, I first need to benchtest the precision of ATtiny54's oscillator, and from what I read on the internet, it will probably not be precise enough.
+I will then have to benchmark the precision of different external oscillator setup.

+That's a whole new project, and until I'm done there, this project is stalled.

 ## Building

 You can build the program with `make`, after having first made sure that the `common` subrepo was